Line Cook Job Profile: Become a Culinary Specialist

 Line Cooks: A Day in the Life

 Line cooks are on their feet at all times and work long hours, which may include weekends and holidays.
 Service periods, when large seatings of diners are ordering food, are especially hectic.
-However, one of the best aspects of working as a line cook is that you become the resident expert on your specialty.
+However, a positive aspect of working as a line cook is that you become the resident expert on your specialty.
 A good restaurant kitchen is like an efficient machine with no superfluous parts.
 Effective, efficient, knowledgeable line cooks are critical to the kitchen's operation.
 Line cooks are members of a tightly knit team and also experts in their specialty.

 Most restaurants don't require line cooks to attend culinary school.
 Many cooks start out in entry-level jobs as waiters or dish washers and then gradually advance to line cook.
 Much of your training will take place on the job, and you may move from specialty to specialty.
 For instance, once you master fish preparation, you may learn the various ways to prepare beef or sauces.